JeffDeCola/my-cheat-sheets/software/operations-tools/orchestration/cluster-managers-resource-management-scheduling/kubernetes-cheat-sheet/README.md

 ## OVERVIEW

 Kubernetes is a container orchestration platform.
-Kubernetes automates the following on your containers,
+It automates the following on your containers,

 * Deployment